 However, international history tells us that enhancement of cooperation between nations is based not only on common national interests but also on similar social and political values, while clashes between two international players may be intensified if their values are in conflict.
 For instance, economic friction between Japan and the United States never runs the risk of resulting in a military conflict because, to a large extent, their political values and systems are akin to each other.
 The U.S.-Soviet Cold War was marked by their ideological competition worldwide in addition to their geostrategic competition.
-The American political thinker Samuel Huntington’s theme of “clash of civilizations” is controversial, but it is convincing to many observers that relations between the West and the non-West countries cannot be interpreted by analyzing only their material interests, and that religious beliefs are indeed a major factor in international politics.
+The American political thinker Samuel Huntington’s theme of “clash of civilizations” is controversial, but it is convincing to many observers that relations between the West and the non-West countries cannot be interpreted by analyzing only their material interests, and that religious, cultural, and societal belief systems are indeed a major factor in international politics.
 China-Russia trade today is only a fraction of China-U.S. trade, but their affinity in guarding against Western ideological infiltration into their respective domestic politics serves as an important bond that has strengthened ties between Beijing and Moscow.

-Forty years ago, shared security concerns pulled Beijing and Washington together to overcome the obstacle over Taiwan in establishing diplomatic relations.
+Forty years ago, shared security concerns pulled Beijing and Washington together to overcome the Taiwan sticking point in establishing diplomatic relations.
 China’s opening and reform thereafter has tremendously expanded China-U.S. economic cooperation.
 Meanwhile, frequent contact between the two peoples at various levels brings about not only more mutual understanding - in a positive sense - but also clearer recognition of how different their political systems and values are, especially in the last couple of years when both China and America have been undergoing momentous political changes at home.
 Viewed through prisms of different values, core national interests are defined differently in the two societies.

 As a result, Beijing have passed laws and regulations, stepped up actions, and launched ideological campaigns to thwart any such activities.
 It is not surprising that in China’s official definition of its “core interests,” domestic order maintained by the Communist Party leadership is always on top of the list.
 In practical terms, China is trying hard to address the trade imbalance with America and sustain military-to-military dialogues with its U.S. counterparts.
 However, when it goes to matters concerning “core socialist values,” China is not expected to make compromises.
 This is a principle that the United States finds difficult to comprehend, much less accept.

-Meanwhile, the American professor concedes that “(m)ost Chinese would disagree.
+Meanwhile, the American professor concedes that “[m]ost Chinese would disagree.
 They believe that political legitimacy comes from performance.”
 “When it comes to promoting their fundamental political values internationally,” Allison continues, “the US and China have distinctively different approaches.
 Americans believe that human rights and democracy are universal aspirations, needing only an American example (and sometimes an imperialistic nudge) to be realized everywhere.”
 Proud of their achievements in turning a poor country into the second largest economy in the world within four decades, not many Chinese would be convinced that America’s democracy should be an example for China to follow.
 Instead, Beijing wants to show that China’s socialist path and system “have offered a new option, wisdom, and an approach to solving the problems facing mankind,” as the 19th Communist Party report pronounces.